 Customizing the first IC 4093 based Circuit

-This customized ideal water level controller circuit idea was proposed and requested to me by Mr. Bilal Inamdar.
+This customized ideal tank overflow controller circuit idea was proposed and requested to me by Mr. Bilal Inamdar.
 The designed circuit attempts to enhance the above simple circuit into a more personalized form.

 The circuit is exclusively designed and drawn by me.

 Well simply I want add a acrylic sheet bellow my tank which will contain tube lights.
 In short acrylic ceiling.
 The tank level can't be observed because of the sheet.
 This is Also needed for terrace tank 1500 Ltrs to observe level indoors without going outside.

 It will help in many scenarios like to observe terrace tank level, to observe and operate overhead tank level and to observe underground tank water level and operate the motor.
 Also it will save precious water from wasting due to overflow (go green).
 And release the tension caused due to human error ( forgetting to turn the pump on &filling the water also turn off the motor)